bakkbone/bakkbone-florist-companion/trunk/readme.txt

 = Tweaks =

+* Optional feature to play a sound when new orders arrive
 * Rename "shipping" to "delivery"
 * Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)
 * Option to display product "short description" in archive listings